Track Anything Behind Everything: Zero-Shot Amodal Video Object Segmentation: Related Work

-\para{Video Amodal Completion} Temporal cues play a crucial role in human ability to amodally complete objects, significantly reducing the ambiguity that often arises from partial occlusions.
-This skill develops early in life, with infants using spatiotemporal continuity to understand that objects persist and remain cohesive even when partially out of view \cite{spelke1995spatiotemporal}.
+\textbf{Video Amodal Completion.} Image-based amodal completion and segmentation struggle in the case of severe occlusion.
+Temporal cues play a crucial role in human ability to amodally complete objects, significantly reducing the ambiguity that often arises from partial occlusions.
+This skill develops early in life, with infants using spatiotemporal continuity to understand that objects persist and remain cohesive even when partially out of view.
 Amodal completion from visible masks can be extended for entire video sequences, as only the visible mask of the object in the first frame is required.
 This initial mask can be generated either through a segmentation method such as SAM2 \cite{ravi2024sam}, based on point clicks for quick object localisation, or directly from ground-truth data if available \cite{vanhoorick2023tcow}.
-Image-based amodal techniques \cite{ozguroglu2024pix2gestalt, Zhan24} fail to leverage temporal cues and thus struggle with amodal completion in the presence of severe occlusion.
-These methods also use priors that come from images without severe occlusion, one such prior is pix2gestalt \cite{ozguroglu2024pix2gestalt} using CLIP \cite{radford2021learning} embeddings for the whole image to provide context for the inpainting.
-This is not necessarily helpful if the occluding objects or background scene do not relate strongly to the occluded object.
-Similar to our approach, pix2gestalt leverages partially observed, unoccluded areas as input for an outpainting process.
-However, we have developed a novel pipeline specifically designed for video tasks to address the issues outlined above.
-In our method, we use unoccluded frames as reference points to fine-tune our generative model.
-Additionally, we introduce a target region mask, derived from depth data and interpolated bounding box information, to restrict the areas where the model can inpaint.